 The first sub-report within Content Auditor, as shown above, provides a range of 'recommendation' reports which are associated with common content best practices.
 These reports are as follows:

-The reading grade report measures how easily documents are to read, based on the Flesch Kincaid grade level measure, which relates roughly to the number of formal education require to understand the document.
+The reading grade report measures how easily documents are to read, based on the Flesch-Kincaid grade level measure, which relates roughly to the education grade level required to understand the document.

 While this measure is an heuristic rather than an exact measurement, it may be useful in ensuring that website content is written at an appropriate level.